Bird Seed Agar Composition, Principle, Preparation

 Test Procedure of Bird Seed Agar (specimen/organism inoculation)

-4. If the sample to cultivated will be on a swab place the swab on only a small portion of the surface of the agar.
+4. If the specimen to be cultivated is on a swab, gently place the swab on a small portion of the agar surface.
+It is important to only touch a small area to ensure proper isolation and growth of colonies.

 Storage and Shelf life of Bird Seed Agar